RAPTOR: A Foundation Policy for Quadrotor Control: Materials and Methods

 Using this BAPOMDP framework, in the following, we provide a formal derivation of our method using a probabilistic graphical model \cite{koller2009probabilistic}.
 The full model is shown in Figure \ref{fig:probabilistic-model-arch-concept}A. The goal is to model the decision-making at time $t$.
-At timestep $t$, $t$ previous (and current) observations have been observed (shaded nodes) as well as $t-1$ previous actions.
+At timestep $t$, $t$ previous observations and actions, as well as the current observation have been observed (shaded nodes).
 We explicitly place minimal assumptions on the policy that decides the previous actions, which shows by the previous actions being causally fully connected to all previous actions and observations.
 By causally fully connected, we mean that an action at timestep $t$ might depend on observations $\mathbf{o}_0, \cdots, \mathbf{o}_t$ and actions $\mathbf{a}_0, \cdots, \mathbf{a}_{t-1}$.
 Hence, the only assumption is that the policy generating the previous trajectory is causal.

 Since we want to maximize the expected discounted return (sum of rewards), we model the probability of some action $\mathbf{a}$ being the optimal action $\mathbf{a}_t^* := \mathbf{a}$.
 The optimal action is independent of previous states (and all other past random variables) given the current state $\mathbf{s}_t$ and the dynamics parameters $\boldsymbol\Xi$: